Frequently Asked Questions about Our Services

 Please feel free to ask at any point if you have any concerns and let us know how you think therapy is going.

-+ How do you use email in therapy?
++ How do you use email?

 There are just a few points to remember: